 What is the REP Monolift Attachment?

 So what is the REP Monolift Attachment?
-Well, other than sounding like a weapon Robocop might have integrated into his armor, it’s actually one of the leading attachments on the market for squat racks.
+Well, other than sounding like a weapon Robocop might have integrated into his armor, it’s actually one of the leading attachments on the market for the best squat racks.
 For those few who might not be familiar, Monolifts are a free-standing rack designed to allow the trainee to lift out of the rack without having to walk the barbell out.
 They work by eliminating the walk-out elements of the squat, making them safer and more efficient.

 They were originally designed for powerlifters at meets squatting ungodly tonnage, but have since made their way into the home gym with Rogue Fitness releasing their rack-attachable model.